lucienwalewski/Concurrent-project/README.md

 # Parallel SSCP

-This project contains the implementation of 4 single-source shortest paths algorithms and their running time and scalability comparison.
+This project contains the implementation of sequential and parallel single-source shortest paths algorithms.
-The algorithms implemented are :
+The implemented algorithms are :
 - Dijkstra
 - Parallel Dijkstra
 - Delta Stepping
 - Parallel Delta stepping

+In order to test our code, go into the Graphs folder in your terminal and run the following command lines.

 ## Compilation